 Recognition can come in the form of kind words from a direct manager, or perhaps a reward like a gift card or a weekend off with a description of the achievement.

 5. Don’t Micro-manage

-If you who can’t be expected to work like unsupervised adults, don’t expect them to work together like an effective team!
+If you treat your employees like children who can’t be expected to work like unsupervised adults, don’t expect them to work together like an effective team!
 In order for teamwork to flourish, respect is required.